Typical Irish food - reinterpreted by young chefs

 Co.
 Tipperary

 Anyway, a visit to these two restaurants is a must for Foodies!
 It's also worth keeping an eye out for Pubs and restaurants with an innovative approach.
-Although black pudding and white pudding, scones and potatoes are still part of a full Irish breakfast and fish and Irish stew are on the menu, there is also the delicious new Irish cuisine worth exploring.
-Enjoy your journey through Ireland and do not get to know such typical Irish food.
+While black and white pudding, scones, and potatoes are still part of a full Irish breakfast, and fish and Irish stew are still on the menu, there's also a delicious new Irish cuisine that's worth discovering.
+Enjoy your trip through Ireland and get to know some not-so-typical Irish food.

 Travel Arrangements: